 EU: Jelly-cup additive to receive permanent European ban

+European Union ministers have been asked to agree a permanent ban on the use of the additive konjac in jelly mini-cups and similar jelly confectionery, because of concerns about how consumers have choked to their deaths on the sweets.
 Konjac prevents the jelly dissolving and so was subject to a temporary ban this April by the European Commission.
 Now Brussels has asked EU ministers to make this ruling permanent by amending Directive 95/2/EC on food additives other than colours and sweeteners which currently authorises certain uses of konjac (E425).

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.

 I am so confident you will love complete access to our content that today I can offer you 30 days access for $1.

 It’s our best ever membership offer – just for you.

 - just-food 2017 Survey - your thoughts on growth

 - 2017 - what will shape the UK food sector?